MetPX/sarracenia/docs/source/How2Guides/source.rst

     u.py

-So downstream clients can obtain and apply the same algorithm to compare announcements from multiple sources.
+So downstream clients can obtain and apply the same algorithm to compare notification messages from multiple sources.

 .. warning::